prodo-dev/prodo-poc/README.md

 [![Edit prodo-POC](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/github/prodo-dev/prodo-poc/tree/master/?fontsize=14&module=%2Fsrc%2Fcomponents%2FApp.tsx)

-If you were looking instead for the _current_ implementation of the Prodo framework, please head over [there](https://github.com/prodo-dev/prodo) instead.
+The above code is only a proof of concept and should not be used in production.
+If you were looking instead for a more production ready version of the Prodo framework, please head over [here](https://github.com/prodo-dev/prodo) instead.
 To participate to the conversation and help us shape the future of Prodo, please don't hesitate to join our [Slack channel](https://prodo-feedback-slackin.herokuapp.com).